MicrosoftDocs/win32/desktop-src/tablet/frequently-asked-questions.md

 ---
-Description: The following are frequently asked questions (FAQ) about developing for the Tablet PC platform components installed by the Windows Vista SDK. ms.assetid: eb349493-a2b2-4b58-bcbc-ee09953c8dc8
+description: The following are frequently asked questions (FAQ) about developing for the Tablet PC platform components installed by the Windows Vista SDK. ms.assetid: eb349493-a2b2-4b58-bcbc-ee09953c8dc8
 title: Frequently Asked Questions (Tablet PC) ms.topic: article